djolefjc/casopis/Readme.md

 <p> Feel free to comment, and make posts.
 The idea is to confront issues of maintaining a website so that I can learn from
   it and expand my web development skills. </p>

-<p> Technologies used for this project: HTML, CSS, PHP and a bit of Javascript. </p>
+<p> Technologies used for this project: HTML, CSS, PHP with mysqli and a bit of Javascript. </p>